valfink/banana-rescue/README.md

 *neuefische*.
 The app helps users to reduce food waste by sharing what they are not able to consume.

-If you have food that you want to share, you can take a picture of it, put it in the app together with some infos – the name, until when you need it to be picked up, until when it can be consumed, where it is located, a comment – and the other users can write you a message in order to pick it up.
+If you have food that you want to share, you can take a picture of it, put it in the app together with some infos and the other users can start a real-time chat with you in order to pick it up.
+You can even set up a radar to get live notifications whenever there is a new item nearby!

 ## Technology